Mblakey/wiswesser/README.md

 ## Usage

-Command line utility `read-wln` should be created in the build directory of Parser. wisswesser can either take a sequence (single quote escaped) from the command line. e.g 'L6TJ'
+Command line utility `read-wln` should be created in the build directory of Parser.
+This can either take a sequence (single quote escaped) from the command line. e.g 'L6TJ'

 ```
 read-wln <options> 'string'